 - be creative and develop thinking skills;

-- develop attitudes of curiosity, innovation, and ingenuity;
+- to develop attitudes of curiosity, enquiry, initiative, ingenuity and resourcefulness;

-- experience a range of different material areas.
+- to experience a range of different material areas.

-The department is staffed by one full-time teacher, two part time teachers and one full-time Art and Design technician.
+The department is staffed by two full-time teachers, and one full-time Art and Design technician.
 The teaching staff are well qualified and experienced, providing a high level of expertise across all material areas.
 They also pride themselves in the setting of high standards and expectations and work tirelessly to ensure that pupils have the opportunities to achieve their full potential.

 The Design and Technology Department comprises of two well-equipped workshops, which offer pupils the opportunity to fully explore design and practical activities while encompassing the principles of artistic creativity and innovation.
 Equipment includes machinery and hand tools to fabricate in wood metal and plastic.
-In addition, the department also has access to two small design studios equipped with ICT and CAD/CAM equipment, including a laser and vinyl cutter.
+In addition, the department also has access to a class set of laptops, and a small design studio equipped with ICT and CAD/CAM equipment, including a laser and 3D printer.

 From Year 6, all students at Ratcliffe will experience Design and Technology in the main school workshops.

-In Years 7 to Year 9, Design and Technology is taught on a rotation system with Food Technology.
-Students will have one lesson of 65 minutes each week for approximately 14 weeks of the year.
-Classes are taught in mixed ability groups of around 23 students.
+In Years 7 to Year 9, Design and Technology is taught throughout the year with all students having one 55-minute lesson per week.
+In addition, students also have one textiles lesson per fortnight, which is taught on rotation with Food Technology.
+Classes are taught in mixed ability groups of around 22 students.

 These initial years focus on the understanding of the design process, and the development of practical abilities and creative thinking in preparation for further studies.

-At GCSE, we follow a 2-year Edexcel course in Resistant Materials.
+At GCSE, we follow a 2-year Edexcel course in Product Design.

-In the Sixth Form, students follow a 2-Year OCR course in Product Design: Resistant Materials.
+In the Sixth Form, students follow a 2-Year OCR course in Product Design.